csev/dj4e/assn/paw_install.md

 envronment is properly set up and configured.
 <a href="paw_install/web_tab.png" target="_blank">Sample image</a>

-Then edit the *WGSI Configuration File* and put the following code into it.
+Then edit the *WGSI Configuration File* under the `Web` tab and put the following code into it.
-Make sure to delete the existing contenxt of the file and replace it with the text below.
+Make sure to delete the existing content and replace it with the text below.
 This is slightly different from the sample in the PythonAnywhere tutorial.

     import os